Arboreal Singularities in Weinstein Skeleta: Introduction

 A generic front projection in high dimension can have more complicated singularities than $\Sigma^{1,0}$ type.
-In a forthcoming paper with Eliashberg and Nadler \cite{ENS}, we will address these more complicated singularities to complete the arborealization of skeleta for all Weinstein manifolds.
 However, even dealing only with $\Sigma^{1,0}$ tangential singularities, we can cover a wide range of examples.
 In particular, this covers all $4$-dimensional ($n=2$) Weinstein manifolds.
 In higher dimensions, deeper singularities can occur generically in front projections, though sometimes global Legendrian isotopies can eliminate them -- see recent work of \'{A}lvarez-Gavela \cite{AG} which provides an h-principle that under a homotopical condition shows that a smooth Legendrian can be Legendrian isotoped so that its front projection has only $\Sigma^{1,0}$ singularities.

 The structure of this paper is as follows.
 Section \ref{s:background} gives the technical set-up and definitions, generalizations we require of definitions and lemmas from the literature, and the key Weinstein homotopy lemma.
-The reader may prefer to skim this section and refer back when necessary upon a first read through.
-The arborealization begins in section \ref{s:bones}.
-It begins by explains thickening of stable manifolds and defines the right language to discuss the Lagrangian strata of the skeleton and the generic singularities which occur between them as well as the notion of singularities of tangency in a skeleton.
-Then we prove in Theorem \ref{thm:notang} that a Weinstein skeleton which has no singularities of tangency in this sense can be homotoped to have only arboreal singularities.
+The reader may prefer to skip this section and refer back when necessary upon a first read through.
+The arborealization begins in section \ref{s:bones}, where we explain thickening and define bones and joints which provide the right language to discuss stable Lagrangian strata of the skeleton and their generic singularities.
+Then we prove in section \ref{s:genclass} that a skeleton whose joints have no singularities of tangency has only arboreal singularities (up to perturbation).
 In section \ref{s:tangential} we address singularities of tangency.
-This comes in two steps.
-The first localizes the Liouville flow to a neighborhood of the tangential singularities in a controlled manner so that modifications of the skeleton to eliminate singularities of tangency do not reverberate causing new non-arboreal singularities in parts of the skeleton which were already made arboreal.
+In section \ref{s:localize}, we prove we can localize the Liouville flow to a neighborhood of the tangential singularities in a controlled manner so that modifications of the skeleton to eliminate singularities of tangency do not reverberate causing new non-arboreal singularities in parts of the skeleton which were already made arboreal.
 The second step is to modify this locally confined skeleton to eliminate the singularities of tangency.
-In this article, we provide this modification for the case of $\Sigma^{1,0}$ singularities of tangency yielding our strongest arborealization result in Theorem \ref{thm:sigma10}.
+In section \ref{s:arborealize}, we provide this modification for the case of $\Sigma^{1,0}$ singularities of tangency yielding Theorem \ref{thm:sigma10}.